It is a decision that may take years for some to make. Maryam Yusofshares the turning point in her life when she decided to wear the hijab for good.

 When I entered university, I contemplated wearing the hijab again on the first day but in the end, decided against it.
 I convinced myself that by still having doubts about wearing the hijab, I was clearly still not ready for it.

 Being ambitious, one of the factors that made me decide against wearing the hijab was how it would affect my future career.
-However, after my first year in university, I began realising that the job I’ll have probably wouldn’t be the best job for me if wearing the hijab was going to affect its prospects.
+However, after my first year in university, I began realizing that the job I’ll have probably wouldn’t be the best job for me if wearing the hijab was going to affect its prospects.
 Also, I did genuinely plan to wear the hijab one day and I believed that it would be worse if I pop up at work one day wearing a hijab and ‘surprise’ everyone.

-I also realised that I would rather that my boss hired me with eyes wide open, and if the employer’s prejudices were going to affect my employability, it wasn’t a job I wanted anyway because the opportunities for growth would probably be stunted.
+I also realized that I would rather that my boss hired me with eyes wide open, and if the employer’s prejudices were going to affect my employability, it wasn’t a job I wanted anyway because the opportunities for growth would probably be stunted.

 When I didn’t wear the hijab, I often got mistaken for a Chinese, and therefore non-Muslim, and was often invited out for church events, drinks or even clubbing.
 This used to anger me.
-I later realised that it might have been my fault for not exactly showing people that I was a devout Muslim.
+I later realized that it might have been my fault for not exactly showing people that I was a devout Muslim.
 It made me want to identify myself more as a Muslim.
 On top of that, I really wanted to be a better Muslim and I knew I had to make the first change.

-I had also discovered hijab fashion blogs while randomly searching the Internet, which opened me to the realisation that my love for fashion didn’t need to stop just because I wear a hijab.
+I had also discovered hijab fashion blogs while randomly searching the Internet, which opened me to the realization that my love for fashion didn’t need to stop just because I wear a hijab.
 The chic girls behind these blogs showed me that it was possible to combine creativity and modesty together.
 I still frequent these blogs daily for inspiration, and they even started the ball rolling for me to start HijabLook this year.

 The biggest push I had was being invited to represent Singapore in a week-long conference for Muslim women in Sharjah, United Arab Emirates.
-The organisers had enforced the rule that all participants must wear the hijab during the entire duration of the conference.
+The organizers had enforced the rule that all participants must wear the hijab during the entire duration of the conference.
 I decided then that I wanted to attend the conference after having worn the hijab for a while, instead of wearing it just for the conference.

 Now, every time someone asks me about my hijab is an invitation to talk a bit about my faith… an opportunity to tell them that Islam is not what they might have heard about in the news